mantl/mantl/README.md

 ## Getting Support

 If you encounter any issues, please open a [Github Issue](https://github.com/CiscoCloud/microservices-infrastructure) against the project.
-We review issues daily and are dedicated to quick turnaround times.
+We review issues daily.

 We also have a [gitter chat room](https://gitter.im/CiscoCloud/microservices-infrastructure).
 Drop by and ask any questions you might have.
 We'd be happy to walk you through your first deployment.

-Cisco Intercloud Services providees support for OpenStack based deployments of Microservices Infrastructure.
+Cisco Intercloud Services provides support for OpenStack based deployments of Microservices Infrastructure.

 ## License